Youth Reform

 We’ve Known This Works.
 We Just Keep Forgetting.

-What’s striking is not that diversion programs exist; it’s that we keep treating them like a new idea, because they most definitely are not.
+What’s striking is not that diversion programs exist.
+It’s that we keep treating them like a new idea, because they most definitely are not.

 Diversion has bipartisan roots.
 It has decades of empirical support.
 It saves money.
 It reduces recidivism.
 And it prevents people, especially youth, from being permanently harmed by a system that was never designed to help them in the first place.

-The question isn’t whether diversion works; it’s why we ever stopped prioritizing it.
+The question isn’t whether diversion works.
+It’s why we ever stopped prioritizing it.